ngnquanq/credit-risk-ml-system/README.md

 # Start the ray cluster
  kubectl apply -f services/ml/k8s/kuberay-operator/raycluster.yaml
 ```
 The current ray cluster setting is with 1 Master and 2 Workers, these will help with the distributed hyperparameter tuning and model training.
 Now we are full equipment for the training process.
-But first, we need to create a training pipeline script (written in yaml) so that later on we can submit this to kubeflow pipeline so that it do the tuning, training and registering for us.

-This is the path to that `training_pipeline.yaml`: services/ml/k8s/training-pipeline/training_pipeline.yaml

-This path is actually an combiled version of the services/ml/k8s/training-pipeline/pipeline.py

-What this is doing behind the scene is that:
-1. Read the data in the data storage component (minIO)
-2. Perform some basic data transformation for ML such as encoding, normalization, etc.
-3. Based on that training feature, perform hyperparameter tuning.
-4. With the best set of hyperparameter, it perform training and registry to the mlflow (registry both the data processing pipeline, the model and the feature that it use to train).

 ### Create model registry